One of the great things about working in real estate in Texas is that there are many ways to make money.

 As long as all parties are clearly identified and their roles in the transaction, there should be no issues with co-wholesaling deals in Texas.

 If you think of wholesaling as a 1-2-3 process, then reverse wholesaling is more like a 3-2-1 process.
-You simply reverse the order that you put together wholesaling deals.
+You simply reverse the order in which you put together wholesaling deals.

 It’s perfectly acceptable to line up real estate investors first before you attempt to get a property under contract.

-All you are doing is restructuring how you put a wholesaling deal together.
+You are restructuring how you put a wholesaling deal together.
 Don’t deviate from accepted practices, and you will be fine.

-It’s critical to do your due diligence and understand a few key legal points that often get people into trouble.
+If you want to wholesale real estate legally, you must do your due diligence and understand a few key legal points that often get people into trouble.

 First, do not attempt to broker a real estate deal without a license.
 If you do not have a real estate license, the only way to legally wholesale property is to enter into a contract that gives you the legal authority to assign the contract.
 Do not attempt to actually sell the property.